One Song at a Time: Critical

 One Song at a Time got one lone four-star rating from Christian Music Zine.
-Tyler Hess of Christian Music Zine wrote that "Jamie Grace’s One Song At A Time is thorougly enjoyable debut from front to back, with one big hit already establishing it months before release.
+Tyler Hess of Christian Music Zine wrote that "Jamie Grace’s One Song At A Time is thoroughly enjoyable debut from front to back, with one big hit already establishing it months before release.
 There is certainly room for maturation both musically and lyrically, but the talent is all there and this is far from a bad start, definitely worthy of a listen and a good album to play in the car with the top down if you ever get the chance."

 One Song at a Time got two three-and-a=half-stars-out-of-five ratings from AllMusic and Jesus Freak Hideout.
 Jared Johnson of AllMusic wrote that "The debut album by 19-year-old Jamie Grace shines with the glow of her peppy summertime grooves.
 Like a contemporary Christian version of Colbie Caillat, her lighthearted fare bathes itself in a sunny mix of pop, alt-folk, reggae, hip-hop, and even crossover country.
 One Song at a Time is a laid-back collection of perky truisms".
 Jesus Freak Hideout's Roger Gelwicks wrote that "The real test of her musical prowess, however, has come in the form of her full-length debut album, One Song At A Time, and it sets a reasonable standard."
 Furthermore, Gelwicks said that "One Song At A Time doesn't provide very many permutations of this style, leading to several tracks starting out the same way and not becoming completely unique in themselves.
 On the other hand, however, Jamie doesn't compromise her style to appeal to everyone; oftentimes pop albums will feature a song or two that greatly departs from the precedent, meant only for the radio crowd, but Jamie steers clear of this potential pitfall.
 And while staying true to her own musical personality, she changes it up just enough to create a complete record without duplicates or extraneousness.
 Most of the songs here are upbeat and positive in nature, but enough slower ballads are thrown in to balance things out".
 Lastly, Gelwicks closed with writing that "On its face, One Song At A Time is a promising start from a fledgling singer/songwriter.
 Though adequate enough for a full-length debut, her unique sound and lyrical approach beg to be developed further – advancements that more experience in the field will certainly provide.
 As of now, however, many listeners will indubitably connect with Jamie's captivating fun sound and lyrical honesty and transparency, and there's little doubt she'll go far with little improvements – one song at a time."